AaronSadlerUK/Umbraco.DocumentTypePicker/readme.md

 # RB: Document Type Picker

-The Document Type Picker package...
+The Document Type Picker package allows editors to choose a list of Document Types to be saved against a content page.
+This could be used for things like site map exclusions or navigation lists.

 ## Set Up